Car Hire at Manchester Airport (England)

 Discover Manchester's industrial past in the city’s 19th-century heartland.
 Here you'll find a number of museums including the 2.8-hectare Museum of Science and Industry, and People's History Museum.

 Football fan?
-The city is home to two word-famous clubs Manchester United and Manchester City.
+The city is home to two world-famous clubs Manchester United and Manchester City.
 Why not join a stadium tour where you'll tour the stands, the players' lounge and walk down the tunnel to the pitch side dugout.

 For great shopping head to the Arndale Centre in the heart of the city.
 Or, located just 5 miles from the centre of Manchester, The Trafford Centre is packed with over 200 shops, plus restaurants and plenty of entertainment for the family including a 20 screen cinema, SEA LIFE and the LEGOland discovery centre.